gonzho000/chpc/README.md

 * install CHPC at your system
 * enjoy
 <br><br>
-## T sensors abbreviations:
+## T sensor abbreviations:
-This abbrevations used in interface during sensors installation procedure
+These abbreviations used in the interface during sensors installation procedure

 | Abbr. | Full name | Required for |
 | ----- | -------------------- | -------------------- |